-This BLOG On Importance Of Income For Mortgage Qualification Was UPDATED On August 9, 2017
+This BLOG On Importance Of Income For Mortgage Qualification Was UPDATED And PUBLISHED On January 21st, 2020

 There are several factors that are evaluated in the mortgage qualification process.
 The Importance Of Income For Mortgage Qualification is due in debt to income calculations.

-- All of the above is taken into consideration by the mortgage lender’s underwriter in the mortgage process.
+- All of the above is taken into consideration by lender’s underwriter in the mortgage process

-- Every single factor will be closely scrutinized and evaluated by the mortgage lender’s underwriter before issuance of mortgage loan approval.
+- Every single factor will be closely scrutinized and evaluated by the lender’s underwriter before issuance of loan approval

-- A mortgage applicant can have the best credit scores in this planet and all the assets in the world but without qualified income there will be no mortgage loan approval.
+- A mortgage applicant can have the best credit scores in this planet and all the assets in the world but without qualified income, there will be no mortgage approval

 What Is Qualified Income?